igorwaw/advent15/day20-25/README.md

 so we can just use brute force: generate 1290 players, make them all fight with the boss, create a list of cost for the winning players and find a minimum of that list.
 These are all very fast operations (integer addition, subtraction and comparison) so it all runs in just some miliseconds.

+# Day 22: Wizard Simulator 20XX

+That was a nightmare!
+While it seemed so similar to the previous puzzle, the code was vastly different.
+And it wasn't that hard to come up with an initial design - I quickly decided I need to check all possible games - but debugging took days!
+I added a lot of additional code to record and visualize (in text mode, with curses) possible games.
+Most of the time I ended up with several winning solutions, including the right one, but also with a slightly lower cost.
+Other times it was the other way around, I missed the right one and only got some more expensive.

+I used dataclasses heavily.
+I feel that OOP is the right choice for that kind of problems and dataclass decorator allows to skip a lot of boilerplate code.
+That's defnitely my favourite addition to modern Python.